markradomski/basketball-game/README.md

 ## Game instructions

 Drag basketball with your mouse pointer and release.
+Repeat.